silviodelgado/flywork/README.md

 This is a free software (like free beer), but you can consider donate to help its development.<br>
 You can use [Paypal (click in this link)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=U4XC3N7P7FV7L&item_name=Help+Flywork+development&currency_code=USD&source=url) to make a donation securely.

+## Contributing
+If you have any idea how this project can be improved, plese see [Contributing](https://github.com/silviodelgado/flywork/blob/master/CONTRIBUTING.md) section to get details.
+Thank you. :)

 ## Roadmap

 * Improve Session management class (to accept others engines)